-The Apple USB SuperDrive and MacBook Air SuperDrive are compatible with any Mac manufactured after 2008 that doesn’t have a built-in optical drive.
+The Apple USB SuperDrive and MacBook Air SuperDrive are compatible with any Mac made after 2008 that doesn’t have a built-in optical drive.

-You can connect your Apple USB SuperDrive to the USB port on your Mac, or on a Cinema Display (24-inch LED), LED Cinema Display (27-inch), or Apple Thunderbolt Display (27-inch) that's connected to your Mac.
+You can connect your Apple USB SuperDrive to the USB port on your Mac, or to the USB port on a Cinema Display (24-inch LED), LED Cinema Display (27-inch), or Apple Thunderbolt Display (27-inch) that's connected to your Mac.

-To connect your SuperDrive to your MacBook (Retina, 12-inch, Early 2015) use a USB-C adapter.*
+To connect your SuperDrive to your MacBook (Retina, 12-inch, Early 2015) and later, or your MacBook Pro (2016), you can use one of these adapters:

 For help with troubleshooting the Apple USB SuperDrive or MacBook Air SuperDrive, see Apple Computers: Troubleshooting the slot-loading SuperDrive.